May—June 2023

 To find answers to these questions, photographer and artist Aline Pape started her project Modern Gender, Masculinities in 2020.
 She searches for men and people assigned masculine at birth (amab) in different cities around Germany via online platforms to work with them.
 She offers participants traditionally ‘feminine’ attributes such as clothes, jewelry, and nail polish, thereby opening up a free space in which people are allowed to experiment with their ‘feminine’ side in terms of their appearance.
 With this process she attempts to change the ‘gender expression’ of men to see how their ‘gender performance’ and therefore their ‘habitus’ transformed.
 Some wear such clothing for the first time.

-It became an experiment to see how far
+It became an experiment to see how far photography

 can influence social processes by questioning the problematic and normalised representations of ‘masculinity’ while highlighting alternatives outside of the binary.